spatialaudio/nbsphinx/README.rst

 Custom Sphinx directives are used to show `Jupyter Notebook`_ code cells (and of course their results) in both HTML and LaTeX output.
-Un-evaluated notebooks -- i.e. notebooks without stored output cells -- will be automatically executed during the Sphinx build process unless disabled via config.
+Un-evaluated notebooks -- i.e. notebooks without stored output cells -- will be automatically executed during the Sphinx build process.

 .. _Sphinx: http://sphinx-doc.org/
 .. _Jupyter Notebook: http://jupyter.org/